maverickspectacle/database/pages/gender.md

 Typical perpetrators of mass killings are low- or mid-status men with relatively low educational attainment and in a history of relationship problems.
 The trigger in most cases of these is a status loss or threat.
 This suggests that autogenic murderous rampages, although clearly psychopathological, may be rooted in a biological male desire to defend status<ref>Autogenic massacre as a maladaptive response to status threat. (n.d.).
 ResearchGate. https://www.researchgate.net/publication/233146324_Autogenic_massacre_as_a_maladaptive_response_to_status_threat</ref>.

-### Sperm Count

-Across North America, Europe, Australia and New Zealand, there has been a 50-60% decline in sperm counts between 1973 and 2011<ref>Levine, H., Jørgensen, N., Martino-Andrade, A., Mendiola, J., Weksler-Derri, D., Mindlis, I., Pinotti, R., & Swan, S. H. (2017).
-Temporal trends in sperm count: a systematic review and meta-regression analysis.
-Human Reproduction Update, 23(6), 646–659. https://doi.org/10.1093/humupd/dmx022</ref>.

 ### Biorealism

 #### Life History